SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/organization.md

 The entities listed in the **Unassigned entities** area, are not shown in the **Machine Park Overview** and no calculation is performed for them.

-Click the arrow icon at the right to expand or collapse the entity and show or hide its details.
+Click the arrow icon <i class="dlt-c8y-icon-expand-arrow icon-20"></i> at the right to expand or collapse the entity and show or hide its details.

 ### To create a new entity {#to-create-a-new-entity}